collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 You should see the URL for your fork as origin, and the URL for the original repository as upstream.

 https://help.github.com/articles/adding-a-remote
-To add a new remote, use the git remote add command on the terminal, in the directory your repository is stored at.
+use the git remote add command on the terminal, in the directory your repository is stored at.
-This associates the name origin with the REMOTE_URL
-<REMOTENAME> or URL

 Updating organizational clone/reviewing pull requests versus updating fork clone

 https://help.github.com/articles/syncing-a-fork
 Fetch the branches and their respective commits from the upstream repository.
 Commits to master will be stored in a local branch, upstream/master.
-Now, you can fetch updates and branches from their fork
-$ git fetch upstream
-$ git checkout master
 Merge the changes from upstream/master into your local master branch.
 This brings your fork's master branch into sync with the upstream repository, without losing your local changes.
-$ git merge upstream/master (push to fork, if needed)

-$ git merge origin/master
 -->

 <!--